Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: Are EELGs primarily AGN or SF galaxies?

-For the subsample of galaxies where \neiii~is detected or with upper limits, we analyze the OHNO diagram \citep{Backhaus2022}, which is used at high-$z$ to disentangle the dominant source of ionization.
+{The OHNO diagram \citep{Backhaus2022} has been proposed as an alternative to the classical BPT diagram \citep{BPT1981} for identifying narrow-line AGN (NLAGN) in high-redshift sources.
+Owing to the wavelength coverage of our spectra, this diagnostic can be applied to the EELG sample.} For the subsample of galaxies where \neiii~is detected or with upper limits, we analyze the OHNO diagram.
 We detect \neiii~and \oii~in only 39 galaxies across the entire sample.
 For 9 additional galaxies, the detection of \oii~allows us to place an upper limit on the \neiii/\oii~ratio.
 We used this subsample, representing 25\% of the total sample, for the OHNO analysis.
 For an additional 45 galaxies, both \neiii~and \oii~fall within the spectral coverage, yet only upper limits are obtained for both lines.
 We analyze the stacked PRISM spectra of these galaxies following the methodology described in Section~\ref{sec:stack} to construct the composite spectrum.

 In Fig. \ref{fig:ohno}, we show the distribution of our sample in the OHNO diagram.
 Based on the demarcation line from \cite{Feuillet2024} calibrated for galaxies $z \leq 1.06$, only 2 galaxies are in the SF region at 3$\sigma$ level, which represents 2.2\% of the sample where \neiii~and \oii~fall within the spectral coverage.
 13 (18) galaxies are in the AGN region at the 3$\sigma$ (2$\sigma$) level, which represents 14\% (19.4\%) of the same sample.
 33 (28) galaxies overlap with the demarcation at the 3$\sigma$ (2$\sigma$) level, suggesting that the dominant ionization source cannot be clearly identified, which represents 35.5\% (30.1\%) of the same sample.
 However, we note that this region of the diagram close to the demarcation line is also populated by the sample of low-$z$ LyC leakers with elevated \oiii/\hbeta~ratios.
 In addition, photoionization model predictions for SF and AGN often overlap in this region \citep{Calabro2023,Calabro2024}, with the ionization parameter emerging as the main driver independently of the ionizing source \citep{Cleri2025}.
-We also note that the mean log(\oiii/\hbeta)$=0.85$ for the subsample included in the OHNO diagram is higher than the mean log(\oiii/\hbeta)$=0.72$ measured for the remainder 48.3\% of the sample where neither \neiii~nor \oii~is detected with S/N$>3$.
-The stacked spectrum of this latter subsample falls within the SF region.
-This suggests that the galaxies in the OHNO diagram represent the most extreme in terms of \oiii/\hbeta~ratios, potentially indicating harder ionizing spectra and distinct gas-phase metallicities compared to the rest of the sample \citep[e.g.,][]{Kewley2002,Bian2018}.